 It is through effective communication that project goals and objectives are understood, progress is tracked, and issues are known and resolved.
 In order to ensure clear and effective communication throughout a project, it is vital for the project manager to involve the appropriate organizations in the communication planning process.

-There are two main groups of people with whom the project manager needs to ensure clear and effective communication: the stakeholders and the project team.
-External partners may also be involved in the planning process.
+Project managers must ensure clear and effective communication with two main groups: the stakeholders and the project team.
+External partners might also be part of the planning process.
+Read more here.

 1. Stakeholders

-Stakeholders are individuals or groups that have a vested interest in the project and its outcome.
-These may include customers, shareholders, regulatory agencies, and other members of the public.
+Stakeholders are people or groups with a vested interest in a project’s outcome.
+They include customers, shareholders, regulatory agencies, and the public.

-The project manager must ensure that communication with stakeholders is clear, timely, and relevant to their needs and concerns.
-This may involve holding regular meetings, sending out progress reports, or conducting surveys to gauge satisfaction.
+The project manager should ensure clear, timely, and relevant communication with stakeholders.
+Hold regular meetings, send progress reports, or conduct surveys to gauge satisfaction.

 2. The Project Team

-The project team, on the other hand, involves all of the individuals working on the project.
-These may include the project manager, engineers, designers, and other specialists.
+The project team includes everyone working on the project, like the project manager, engineers, designers, and other specialists.

-Effective communication among team members is essential to the success of the project.
-The project manager must ensure that team members are kept informed of project progress and that they have the information they need to perform their tasks.
-This may involve holding regular team meetings, sending out progress reports, or conducting training sessions.
+Effective communication is crucial for project success.
+The project manager should keep team members informed of progress and provide necessary information for tasks.
+This can include regular meetings, progress reports, or training sessions.

 3. External Partners

-In addition to these two groups, there are other organizations that should also be involved in the communication planning process.
-These may include external partners such as suppliers, vendors, contractors, as well as internal groups such as the project sponsor and the executive management team.
+Other groups should also join the communication planning process.
+These include external partners like suppliers, vendors, and contractors, as well as internal groups like the project sponsor and the executive management team.